dottjt/plastic/chapters/04-house.md

 A young immigrant stares into my eyes, searing patiently with an immuninescent intensity set on forgotting his past.
 It's a psychological duel.

+Rocked up in an old Holden Camino , was my Friend who